ryantgyi/AWS-Cloud-DVWA-ELK-Stack-Project/README.md

 You must copy all the files from their respective ansible folders in order to run each service.

-Now that our files have been transfered, we can start editing the container files to deploy our services to their respective VMs.
+Now that our files have been transferred, we can start editing the container files to deploy our services to their respective VMs.
 Moving back to our ansible container bash terminal (the first terminal), run the following command.

   -  nano /etc/ansible/hosts